kshehadeh/ansie/packages/ansie/README.md

 1. Navigate to the terminal-markup.peggy file in your project directory.
 2. Make the necessary changes to the grammar.
 This could involve adding new rules, modifying existing ones, or fixing bugs.
 3. Run the generate.ts script to generate a new parser.
-You can do this by running `bun parser:generate`
+You can do this by running `npm run  parser:generate`
 4. The updated parser will be written to `generated-parser.js`.
 5. Any new grammar that added or fixed remember to add a test to `test/test-markup-strings.json`